fsprojects/Paket/docs/content/template-files.md

         ../outside/file.* ==> folder/in/nupkg/other
         !../outside/file.zip

-The pattern needs to match file-names, excluding directories like `!second` won't have an effect, please use `!second/*.*` instead.
+The pattern needs to match file-names, excluding directories like `!second` won't have an effect.
+Please use `!second/*.*` instead.

 In a project template, the files included will be: